sheeerr/pong-game/README.md

 ## Files

-- `src/main.cpp`: Contains the main implementation of the Pong game, including the game loop, entity classes (`Ball`, `Paddle`, and `CpuPaddle`), and game logic for scoring and collision detection.
+- `main.cpp`: Contains the main implementation of the Pong game, including the game loop, entity classes (`Ball`, `Paddle`, and `CpuPaddle`), and game logic for scoring and collision detection.
 - `.gitignore`: Specifies files and directories that should be ignored by Git.

 ## Requirements